 I cannot even begin to tell you how timely the Tough Mudder was for me personally.
 It was something I knew I had to do- again read my previous post about the TM.
 But it was also something that taught me a ton.
 Basically toward the end of the race, I felt sick but refused to quit.
 Not the kind of throw up sick but just… off.
 On Sunday morning, the day after, I awoke to find myself achy in every part of my body, bruised like I had been beaten, cut up, and weak.
 On top of that I sounded like a chain smoker.
 Every day since that Mudder I have been sick- that is until now- one month later.
 Like antibiotics, can’t stand up, look like death sick.
 Yet none of that mattered to me because I knew I had accomplished something great… for me.

 When I say this event, and even being sick, was timely I mean it.
 In the week following, I watched while laying basically on bed rest, as Hurricane Sandy destroyed my beaches and my state [read my previous post].
 For about a week and half I worked at a shelter for displaced people of Hurricane Sandy.
-Yes while being on an assortment of prescribed drugs I worked 12 and 14 days for over a week.
-I don’t say that to boast but instead to show the severity of the situation.
+Yes while being on an assortment of prescribed drugs I worked 12 and 14 hour days for over a week.
 My heart breaks for my state.
 Disaster does not come at convenient times nor does it ask us for permission to change everything.
 It just comes.
 I did not feel that being sick excused me from helping those that lost everything.
 A week after Sandy, during my time volunteering at the shelter, a second storm hit.
 In many places, it left over a foot of snow.
 It was not time for me to be comfortable or okay with standing by and watching.

 You see what I have learned in this past month is that no matter the obstacle ahead, no matter the storms that come, no matter the devastation left behind, we have to persevere.
 We have to get back on our feet, wade through the mud and water if necessary and get to the finish line.
 The finish line still isn’t here yet for us.
 But we need to try our best, at all times, no matter what, to push through and not give up.
 Life will push us down.
 It will try to, sometimes literally, crush us under its waves.
 It may, again literally, take everything from us.
 But this it cannot take- our hope in Christ.
 Life is going to be hard.
 But push through and press on because its in the victories over our obstacles that we can look back and say we accomplished something extraordinary.